hemengke1997/vscode-image-manager/README.md

 #### sharp

 This is the default compression method.
-You need to install `node` and set the system environment variable (node -v is successful)
+You need to install `node>=14.15.0` and set the system environment variable

 When installing the extension, sharp will be installed automatically, please be patient (depending on your network environment)